 |Fall 2015||Academic Year – 2016-17|

 |32% student body participation||54% student body participation|

 In addition to the generalized numbers above, each Pro Bono project has demonstrated its ability to do great things for those in need.

-- Prison Letters: Maya Brown has helped increase the outreach of Prison Letters by collaborating with the Innocence and Justice Clinic.
+- Prison Letters: Prison Letters continues to grow and continues to help increase the outreach of Prison Letters by collaborating with the Innocence and Justice Clinic.
 We are now receiving letters through that clinic.

-- Expungement: The Expungement clinic has reached new heights through its new partnership with Samaritan’s Ministries.
-Emily Morris’s monthly clinics at Samaritan’s has been a huge success.
-With the help of Judge Hartsfield, Emily has been able to get a court clerk to attend the clinic so that the expungement process can begin on the spot.
+- Expungement: The Expungement project has reached new heights through its newpartnership with Samaritan’s Ministries and ESR.
+Our clinics have been a hugesuccess.
+With the help of Judge Hartsfield, our project co-coordinators have been ableto work with the Clerk of Court and Legal Aid to attend the clinics so the expungementprocess can begin on the spot.